0x3333/dagger-aop/README.md

 }
 ```

 We are all set!
-Now, a new class will be generated, Interceptor_SomeClass, this newly created class will create a constructor, or modify a existent one with its new dependency, LogInterceptor.
+Now, a new class will be generated, Interceptor_SomeClass, this newly created class will create a constructor, or modify a existent one, with its new dependency, LogInterceptor.
 You have to use this class, bind it in your Dagger Module.

-More documentation as I progress.
+More documentation later.

 License
 -------